arturxe2/arturxe2.github.io/_publications/2015-10-02-paper-title-number-5.md

 title: "Paper Title Number 5"
 collection: publications
 permalink: /publication/2015-10-02-paper-title-number-5
 excerpt: 'The SoccerNet 2022 challenges were the second annual video understanding challenges organized by the SoccerNet team.
-In 2022, the challenges were composed of 6 vision-based tasks  action spotting, focusing on retrieving action timestamps in long untrimmed videos,  replay grounding, focusing on retrieving the live moment of an action shown in a replay,  pitch localization, focusing on detecting line and goal part elements,  camera calibration, dedicated to retrieving the intrinsic and extrinsic camera parameters,  player re-identification.'
+In 2022, the challenges were composed of 6 vision-based tasks  action spotting, focusing on retrieving action timestamps in long untrimmed videos,  replay grounding, focusing on retrieving the live moment of an action shown in a replay,  pitch localization, focusing on detecting line and goal part elements,  camera calibration, dedicated to retrieving the intrinsic and extrinsic camera parameters,  player re-identification, focusing on retrieving the same players across multiple views, and  multiple object tracking, focusing on tracking players and the ball through unedited video streams.'
 date: 2015-10-01
 venue: 'Journal 1'
 slidesurl: 'http://academicpages.github.io/files/slides3.pdf'